1100 Lansdowne Avenue

 For carless travelers making their way through Toronto, the Bloor-Danforth line can be reached in about a 5-minute bus ride or a 15-minute walk.
 From Lansdowne Station, residents can head east or west, with eastbound trains offering connections to the Yonge-University-Spadina line.
 The 127 Davenport bus will also come in handy, which carries passengers to Dupont Station.

-Foundry Lofts Reviews
+Reviews for Foundry Lofts

 No reviews yet.
 Be the first to leave a review!